Run/Debug Configuration: Dart Remote Debug

 - Make sure the Dart development environment is configured, see Preparing for Dart Development.

 - Make sure the Node.js and Dart plugins are activated.
 The plugins are not bundled with PhpStorm, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-Once enabled, the plugins are available at the IDE level, that is, you can use it in all your PhpStorm projects.
+Once enabled, the plugins are available at the IDE level, that is, you can use them in all your PhpStorm projects.

 |Host||In this field, specify the host where the Dart application is running.|